nicholasf/inkling/README.txt

 Types:

-Have your own ActiveRecord object 'acts_as_content' and it will be included in the system with services like menuing, security, routing, workflows, and versioning.
+ActiveRecord objects can be adopted by the framework.
+Define your ActiveRecord with 'act_as_inkling' and it will be included in the system with menuing, security, routing, workflows.

 Namespacing: